 3.1.5 An Operational Switching programme will be initiated by The Company contacting the Primary Point of Contact.
 Following initiation of the Operational Switching programme, the Primary Point of Contact may use a Point of Contact at an alternative location to liaise with The Company to complete the Operational Switching programme.
 The Company’s normal point of liaison will always be the Primary Contact Point, and the communication from an Alternative Point of Contact will always be managed by the relevant TO.

 3.1.6 In respect of any circuit which crosses the Interface Point or CATO Interface Point, The Company will include in the TSC, the name and telephone number of the Alternative Point of Contact that the onshore TO will utilise for agreeing and implementing the switching.
-The Company will will also confirm to the Onshore TO that they are not required to contact the Offshore TO Primary Point of Contact before switching.
+The Company will also confirm to the Onshore TO that they are not required to contact the Offshore TO Primary Point of Contact before switching.

 3.1.7 In respect of a Total Shutdown or Partial Shutdown, the requirements of the Electricity System Restoration Standard shall apply.
 Under these conditions special arrangements shall apply as detailed in section 3.17 of this STCP 01-01.